Last Modified June 08, 2016

-We are required to prepare an Annual Monitoring Report (AMR) to monitor the implementation and impact of planning policies.
+We are required to prepare an Authority Monitoring Report (AMR) to monitor the implementation and impact of planning policies.

 The Planning and Compulsory Purchase Act 2004 and its associated regulations identify five interrelated monitoring tasks which we are required to include:

 - Review progress in preparation against the timetable in the Local Development Scheme

 - Assess the extent to which existing policies are being implemented

 - If appropriate, explain why policies are not being implemented and set out steps to be taken to ensure implementation of the policy or whether the policy is to be amended or replaced

 - Identify the significant effects of implementing policies and whether these are as intended, and